-This wonderful Pickled Beets and Eggs recipe and photo were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.
+Pickled Beets and Eggs recipe, comments, and photo were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.

-Karen says that this recipe is an old Portuguese recipe that her grandparents and mother used to make.
-They would pick all the fresh beets that were available in their garden bed.
+This recipe is an old Portuguese recipe that her grandparents and mother used to make.
+They would pick all the fresh beets that were available in their garden.
 Depending on how many beets were ready to pick, would determine how much they were going to use in the pickling process.
-Per Karen, “there really is no actual recipe, as you use how many beets you have harvested.”
+Karen says, “there really is no actual recipe, as you use how many beets you have harvested.”

-Check out my mother’s recipe for old-fashion Pickled Beets and more delicious Beet Recipes.
+Check out my another recipe for old-fashion Pickled Beets and more delicious Beet Recipes.

 Pickled Beets and Eggs Recipe:

 Stuffed Deviled Lemony Eggs Recipe

 8 large eggs

 2 tablespoons light mayonnaise

 2 tablespoons light sour cream

 Salt to taste